 Fig. 11 also reveals that the processing time of the proposed framework is comparable for several runs of anonymisation processes with variations of the secret key length.
 Therefore, it can be interpreted that the proposed framework offers flexibility for the applications to designate the secret key length in the ECG anonymisation and reconstruction processes.
-Comparing to the previous wavelet packet-based approach, the preceding algorithm can only provide the key size that was regulated by a factor of $\frac{N}{2^j}$ , where N represents the ECG signal length and j is the decomposition level.
+Comparing to the previous wavelet packet-based approach, the preceding algorithm can only provide the key size that was regulated by a factor of $\frac{N}{2^{j}}$, where N represents the ECG signal length and j is the decomposition level.

-Figure 10. (a) Time domain representation of reconstructed ECG signal, (b) cross correlation between original abnormal ECG signal and the reconstructed ECG signal.
+Figure 8.
+Time domain representation of abnormal ECG signal - tachycardia: (a) original ECG signal, (b) anonymised ECG signal for P = 256.